74Thirsty/gnoman2.0/docs/user-guide.md

 | Native build tools | Required the first time `better-sqlite3` or `keytar` compiles (Xcode Command Line Tools / build-essential / Windows Build Tools) |
 | Optional fork utility | `anvil`, `hardhat node`, or another Hardhat-compatible command for sandbox forking |

-> **Security tip:** Enable full-disk encryption on any workstation that stores the `.gnoman/` directory.
+> **Security tip:** Enable full-disk encryption on any workstation that stores the `.gnoman/` or `.safevault/`
-> License metadata and transaction holds live there in encrypted JSON/SQLite files.
+> directories.
+License metadata and transaction holds live there in encrypted JSON/SQLite files.

 ---